A work in progress, which when finished will have covered it all (and the waterfront)

 The first of the 4 collaborations between Stu Phillips and producer Jo Solomon.
 10 selections composed and conducted by Phillips, with one vocal cut by The Poor - "Study in Motion #1".
 There's a solid throwback beatnik vibe to the theme tune, especially with all the dum-de-dos.
 "Flowers" adds sitars and so brings things slightly more uptodate, but elsewhere the vocal pah-pah-pahs and flute solos driven by bongos would sit better in some rundown cocktail bar on Sunset and Vine.
 The Poor's contribution neatly summarises the film's theme - moving but going nowhere and is collected along with their handful of 1967/68 45s on a Rev-Ola CD (CR REV 34) 2003.

 The Losers aka Nam Angels

-The 4th and final biker movie soundtrack collaboration between Phillips and Solomon was with the Philippine's shot The Losers aka Nam Angels.
-The story of a gang of bikers attempting to rescue a POW, Dirty Dozen style, from a Cambodian hoosegow never got the usually expected OST release, but in 2005 4 cuts were released on a CD compilation of Phillips' movie music, Surf . . .
+The final biker movie soundtrack collaboration between Phillips and Solomon was with the Philippine's shot The Losers aka Nam Angels.
+The story of a gang of bikers attempting to rescue a POW, Dirty Dozen style, from a Cambodian hoosegow never got the usually expected OST.
+But in 2005, 4 cuts were released on a CD compilation of Phillips' movie music, Surf . . .
 Sex and Cycle-Psychos . . .
 A Diverse Potpourri of Antediluvian Film Music. él Cherry Red Records (ACMEM48CD).
 These are all fully orchestrated with plenty of brass to punch home the militaristic theme.
 For inspiration, he'd clearly been listening to and absorbing Jerry Fielding's work for Sam Peckinpah.